Little Golem

 What is the Monster Tournament?

 The first tournament took almost a full year to complete and was won by Ray Garrison.
-The second tournament is currently in progress.
+The second tournament recently finished and Ray Garrison was again the winner.

-A couple of players created websites with stats and results about the tournaments. ypercube's website can be found here and tasuki's website can be found here.
+A couple of players created websites with stats and results about the tournament. ypercube's website can be found here and tasuki's website can be found here.

 How long has the site been running?

-Little Golem first went online in early 2002 and with a minor exception or two, has been up continuously since then.
+With a minor exception or two, Little Golem has been up continuously since March of 2002.

 Thanks for playing on our website.